puppetlabs/puppetlabs-peadm/documentation/upgrade.md

 **Phase 2: upgrade HA cluster A**

 1. Shut down the `pe-puppetdb` service on the compilers in cluster A
-2. If different from the master, run the `install-puppet-enterprise` script for the new PE version on the PuppetDB PostgreSQL node for cluster A
+2. If different from the primary, run the `install-puppet-enterprise` script for the new PE version on the PuppetDB PostgreSQL node for cluster A
-3. Run the `install-puppet-enterprise` script for the new PE version on the master
+3. Run the `install-puppet-enterprise` script for the new PE version on the primary
-4. Run `puppet agent -t` on the master
+4. Run `puppet agent -t` on the primary
-5. If different from the master, Run `puppet agent -t` on the PuppetDB PostgreSQL node for cluster A
+5. If different from the primary, Run `puppet agent -t` on the PuppetDB PostgreSQL node for cluster A
 6. Perform the compiler upgrade using `puppet infra upgrade compiler` for the compilers in cluster A

 **Phase 3: upgrade HA cluster B**

 1. Shut down the `pe-puppetdb` service on the compilers in cluster B
-2. If different from the master (replica), run the `install-puppet-enterprise` script for the new PE version on the PuppetDB PostgreSQL node for cluster B
+2. If different from the primary (replica), run the `install-puppet-enterprise` script for the new PE version on the PuppetDB PostgreSQL node for cluster B
-3. If different from the master (replica), Run `puppet agent -t` on the PuppetDB PostgreSQL node for cluster B
+3. If different from the primary (replica), Run `puppet agent -t` on the PuppetDB PostgreSQL node for cluster B
-5. Run `puppet agent -t` on the master to ensure orchestration services are configured and restarted before the next steps
+5. Run `puppet agent -t` on the primary to ensure orchestration services are configured and restarted before the next steps
-6. Perform the replica upgrade using `puppet infra upgrade replica` for the master (replica)
+6. Perform the replica upgrade using `puppet infra upgrade replica` for the primary (replica)
 7. Perform the compiler upgrade using `puppet infra upgrade compiler` for the compilers in cluster B

 **If Upgrading from 2019.5**